 A more advanced user would shortcut these steps by copy-inserting the 3-column block of 2010 and changing the label "2010" to "2011" in the copied block.
 If the insertion is done behind the last year, the range of the multi-year totals columns must be extended to include the new year.
+If the insertion is done in between the last and one-but-last year, the spreadsheet system automatically extends the formulas for the multi-year totals.
 Apart from these two strategies, a mixed strategy may be employed.
 In any case, a conceptually unitary modification (add year) needs to be executed by an error-prone combination of steps.